bsvalverde/job-applicant-match/README.md

 This will build all the images and start all the containers that are running the app.
 If the browser is not automatically started, the application can be found on [http://localhost:3000](http://localhost:3000).

+The database will be initially empty.
+Sending a post request to the API on `/api/populateDatabase` will add some dummy data corresponding to the `src/dummyData.ts` file.

 ## Testing the application

 Both the back-end and the front-end have tests that can be run by executing `npm test` or `yarn test` inside their respective folders.